-The quarter over quarter increase in operating expenses is primarily attributed to higher costs to purchase both electric and natural gas, driven by both higher commodity prices and volumes as a result of colder weather when compared to the prior year.
-Further impacting the increase were IT, labor and call center expenses related to the implementation of the new CIS and higher expenses including property taxes.
-Weather restoration costs and tree trimming incurred for several storm events that did not reach the storm deferral threshold during the first quarter 2022 also impacted operating expenses negatively when compared to the prior year.
+Operating expenses increased for the quarter and year to date primarily as a result of higher commodity costs for both electric and natural gas and to higher IT, labor and call center expenses related to the implementation of the new CIS as well as higher property taxes.
+Further impacting the year over year increase is uncollectible expense, weather restoration costs and tree trimming incurred for several storm events that did not reach the storm deferral threshold during the first quarter 2022.
 Partially offsetting these increases was a higher allowance for uncollectible accounts during 2021 based on a qualitative assessment and estimated forecast of economic conditions related to the COVID-19 pandemic.